MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-crisis-communication-presence-report.md

    ![View semantic model menu command](media/service-connect-to-crisis-communication-presence-report/service-crisis-communication-presence-report-app-menu.png)

-1. On the page for the semantic model, select **Refresh** from the ribbon, then select **Schedule Refresh** and follow the instructions described in the [Configure scheduled refresh](../connect-data/refresh-scheduled-refresh.md) article.
+1. On the page for the semantic model, select **Refresh** from the ribbon, then select **Schedule refresh** and follow the instructions described in the [Configure scheduled refresh](../connect-data/refresh-scheduled-refresh.md) article.

 ## Customize and share